oegedijk/explainerdashboard/docs/source/explainers.rst

 numerical index, e.g. ``explainer.contrib_df(0)`` for the first row, or using the identifier, e.g. ``explainer.contrib_df("Braund, Mr. Owen Harris")``.

-The proper name or id will be use used in all ``ExplainerComponents`` that allow index selection.
+The proper name or idx will be use used in all ``ExplainerComponents`` that allow index selection.

 descriptions